Neonwave175/Rick-Cryptography-Swift/README.md

 * **Overview:** A slow cryptography and security framework ported directly to **Swift** with **Apple Metal GPU compute shader support**.

+* PLEASE NOT AI PORTED THIS
+* ALSO HASH VALUES ARE SLIGHTLY DIFFERENT USE TO SWIFT TRUNCATION SO NOTE THAT

 ---

 ### Project Structure & Organization